jacknull1991/movie-app-angular/README.md

 # MovieApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This is a single page application generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project uses [Tailwindcss](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/), and retrieves data from [TMDB](https://www.themoviedb.org/).

 ## Development server